 Step 2: Self-morphing!

-So our well obfuscated binary (screenshot 3) now contains the payload and its own pre-obfuscated code (from screenshot 2), both encrypted using AES and a random key.
-(Note: From a cryptographical perspective, this is rather an encoding than an actual encryption, because the key is also contained in the binary.)
+So, our well obfuscated binary (screenshot 3) now contains the payload and its own pre-obfuscated code (from screenshot 2), both encrypted using AES and a random key.
+The key must also be included.

 When executed, first the payload is decrypted and executed in memory, displaying a simple message box.
-Remember, that this is a separate and replaceable executable file.
+Remember, that the payload is a separate and replaceable executable file.
 Next, the binary takes its original code from the byte literal and does basically the same as what our build tool did: Encrypt both payload and its own code, encrypt all strings and obfuscate all variable names.
-Then we have a fresh binary that, from a heuristic point of view, is not similar to the previous one!
+In this instance, the binary has morphed.
 Every literal and symbol name is encrypted and obfuscated with a different random key each time the binary is executed.

-Since we are talking about a "self-morphing" binary, the original file has to replace itself.
+Since we are talking about a "self-morphing" binary, the original file should replace itself.
 For this, we call cmd with a command that takes one second, piped by moving the file to the correct place.
-This may be improved, but serves our purpose for now.
+This may be improved, but serves its purpose for now.

 Step 3: Looking at the binary when decompiled...
-Result: Yes, it is obfuscated and very hard to debug.
+Result: Yes, it is obfuscated and very incomprehensive.
 Note, that there are professional obfuscators available.
 But here, we need a very minimalistic obfuscator that is built in and can re-compile and obfuscate even itself.

 This animation visualizes the executable's source code morphing each time the executable is run.